aio-libs/aiokafka/docs/kafka-python_difference.rst

   * `bootstrap`, which blocks in the constructor itself
   * blocking iterator for consumption
-  * sending produce requests block it buffer is full
+  * sending produce requests block if buffer is full

 All those can't be changed to use `Future` API seamlessly.
 So to get a normal, non-blocking interface based on Future's and coroutines a new library needed to